Webe Kadima: Career

-After graduating from the University of Alberta, Kadima held several different teaching positions and eventually became a professor at the State University of New York at Oswego.
-In 2004 she went back to the Congo for a sabbatical to collaborate on research projects, concentrating her research on plants used in the Congo to treat diabetes.
-She created a nonprofit called the Bioactive Botanical Research Institute, whose mission was to investigate medicinal plants used in the Congo and to develop pharmaceutical preparations that would be affordable, useful, and safe.
+After graduating from the University of Alberta, Kadima held several different research and teaching positions and eventually became a professor at the State University of New York at Oswego.
+In 2004 she returned to the Democratic Republic of Congo (DRC) for a sabbatical to collaborate on research projects, concentrating her research on plants used to treat diabetes in the DRC.
+She created a nonprofit called the Bioactive Botanical Research Institute, whose mission was to investigate medicinal plants used in the Congo and to develop pharmaceutical preparations that would be affordable, effective and safe.
 She has also worked to create an ongoing exchange of African students with the State University of New York at Oswego.
 In 2010 it was announced that she had received a $200,000 National Science Foundation grant for the study of how to expand the number of women in science.